-The assessment process for this program is as follows
+The assessment process for this program includes:

 - 1. Data from assessments provide results on candidate knowledge, skills, and dispositions as appropriate for professional education programs. - 2.
 Data from assessment tools are collected and returned to the program coordinator. - 3.
 The program coordinator analyzes the data to determine whether students have met measurable outcomes. - 4.
-Results from the assessments will be discussed with the program faculty. - 5.
-Annually, program faculty and stakeholders review data to make data-driven, curricular decisions. - 6.
-The program coordinator, in consultation with program faculty, will propose needed changes to measurable outcomes, assessment tools for the next assessment period, and the curricula and overall program.
+Results from the assessments are discussed with the program faculty. - 5.
+Annually, program faculty and stakeholders review data to make datadriven, curricular decisions. - 6.
+The program coordinator, in consultation with program faculty, propose needed changes to measurable outcomes, assessment tools for the next assessment period, and the curricula and overall program.